Waterborne resins: Waterborne epoxy resins

 Research continues and many patents and journal papers continue to be published with novel ways of converting epoxy systems to their waterborne counterparts.
 One such method is to take a molecule that already is intrinsically partially hydrophilic such as a diol with a polypropylene oxide backbone, and then reacting it with epichlorohydrin and then dehydrochlorinated with sodium hydroxide.
 This produces a diepoxy terminated polypropylene glycol molecule.
 This can now be reacted with an ethyleneamine such as triethylenetetramine (TETA) to produce an amine terminated moiety that is intrinsically hydrophilic and able to cure an epoxy resin.
+These waterbased epoxy coatings when used with the right choice of pigments, can be used to coat the inside of oil tanks.

 Waterborne alkyd resins

 Water reducible alkyds are basically conventional alkyd resins (i.e., polyesters based on saturated or unsaturated oils or fatty acids, polybasic acids and alcohols) modified to confer water miscibility.
-Typical components are vegetable oils or fatty acids such as linseed, soyabean, castor, dehydrated castor, safflower, tung, coconut and tall oil.
+Typical components are vegetable oils or fatty acids such as linseed, soybean, castor, dehydrated castor, safflower, tung, coconut and tall oil.
 Acids include isophthalic, terephthalic, adipic, benzoic, succinic acids and phthalic, maleic and trimellitic anhydride.
 Polyols include glycerol, pentaerythritol, Trimethylolpropane, ethylene glycol, propylene glycol, diethylene glycol, neopentyl glycol, 1,6-hexanediol and 1,4-butanediol.
 Typical methods for introducing varying degrees of water miscibility are similar to other resin systems.
 Methods basically involve introducing hydrophilic centres such as acid groups that can then be neutralised to form a salt.
 Introducing polar groups onto the backbone is another method.
 With alkyds typical methods include maleinazation of unsaturated fatty acids with maleic anhydride.
 This involves making a Diels-Alder adduct near the double bond sites.
 The acid groups introduced can then be further reacted with polyols.
 A Diels-Alder reaction only occurs where there is a conjugated double bond system.
 Simple addition occurs if not conjugated.
 Other techniques include synthesizing the resin with hydroxyl functional oligomers e.g. containing ethylene glycol then adding specific acid or hydroxyl containing substances towards the end of the reaction.
 Another technique is making an acrylic functional alkyd with an acrylic monomer blend rich in carboxylic acid groups.
+Synthesis techniques have been studied and published for acrylic modified water-reducible alkyds.